 Unfortunately, not all migraines are avoidable.
 Identifying symptoms of migraine early is important so that at-home treatment strategies can be instituted as quickly as possible (see section entitled “At-home treatment strategies to try prior to visiting the emergency department”).
 Also, it is useful to have a discussion with your physician about alternative resources in your community, such as infusion centers, that can be used for treating migraine outside of the ED when your at-home treatment strategies don’t work.

-Original creator of mnemonic unknown
+The original creator of mnemonic unknown